tomjoht/documentation-theme-jekyll/pages/wow-shuffles/bfa-shuffle/bfa-inscription-veiled-crystal-shuffle.md

 {% include tip.html content="This shuffle leverages Inscription mats to earn Enchanting mats.
 You can earn a reliable source of veiled crystals for enchanting through Tr4xgaming's shuffle.
 The profits vary server to server so feel free to use the spreadsheet to get an understanding of what you can do on your server!"%}

 ## Google Sheets calculator
-I am sharing Tr4xgaming's [Google Sheets](https://docs.google.com/spreadsheets/d/1WCk3Yw5MGbkQ_XyRVRYSt594nnFrKJxFPSqM2Mw0h4A/edit#gid=172477708) to allow users to manipulate and pivot AH cost data data as it varies server to server here.
+I am sharing Tr4xgaming's [Google Sheets](https://docs.google.com/spreadsheets/d/1WCk3Yw5MGbkQ_XyRVRYSt594nnFrKJxFPSqM2Mw0h4A/edit#gid=172477708) to allow users to manipulate and pivot AH cost data data as it varies server to server.

 ## What can you earn